Raku/doc/CONTRIBUTING.md

 ### Heading numbering

-Please check if the heading you add are of sound structure.
+Please check if the headings you add are of sound structure.
 You can use debug mode to display heading numbers.

 ## Reporting bugs